inercia/candelabra/docs/api/doc_running.rst

 ----------

-You can run the unit tests with the 'XXXX-tests' script.
+You can run the unit tests with:
-For example:

 ::

-    # ./bin/XXXX-tests
+    # make tests

 After running a test, you can inspect the output in ``nosetests.log``.